 Greenpeace’s Rochon says it is “technically and financially feasible” for the world to move to 100 percent renewable energy by 2050 and still enjoy a “reasonable level of economic growth” while limiting global warming to 2 degrees Celsius, which has become a target of global climate policy.

-But the world needs to act faster, particularly in areas such as transportation, which has been neglected.
+But the world needs to act faster, particularly in areas such as transport, which has been neglected.

 “We are doing a good job in many parts of the world in rapidly adopting clean energy technologies and shutting down the dirty stuff,” she says.
 “But that pace is not quick enough.”